JanusK22/Auto_load_kleinanzeigen/README.md

-# infinite_scroll_kleinanzeigen
+# auto_load_kleinanzeigen
-This is a javascript wich help for autoscrolling in kleinanzeige.de by searching for an item
+This is a script wich help for automatically Load Next kleinanzeigen Search Results